eed3si9n/website/src/reference/00-Getting-Started/07A-Scopes.md

 #### Delegation in detail (.value lookup)

 Now that we've covered all the details of scoping, we can explain the `.value` lookup in detail.
-It's ok to skip this section at in the beginning.
 To summarize what we've learned so far:

-- A particular scope consists of three scope axes: Subprojects, Dependency configuration, and Tasks.
-  You can think of axes like as digits in a number, or (r, g, b) components in a color.
+- Scopes have three axes: a subproject axis, a dependency configuration axis, and a task axis.
-- There's a special value `Global` scope (written as `*` in shell) that can be applied to either of the axes.
+- There's a special value `Global` (written as `*` in shell) for any of the scope axes.
-- There's a special value `ThisBuild` scope (written as `{.}` in shell) only for Subprojects axis.
+- There's a special value `ThisBuild` (written as `{.}` in shell) for the subproject scope axes, only.
-- build.sbt can reference a scoped key using `.in(...)` method.
+- a key can be scoped using the `in` method.

-Now let's suppose we have a build definition as follows:
+Now let's suppose we have the following build definition:

 ```scala
 lazy val foo = settingKey[Int]("")